AD-SDL/ur_module/README.md

 ## Overview

-The `ur_module` repository is a comprehensive package that includes a UR driver and a ROS node for Universal Robots (UR).
-This module is designed to provide a robust and flexible interface for controlling UR robots, offering a variety of control options for different use cases.
+The `ur_module` repository is a comprehensive package that includes a UR driver and a REST node for Universal Robots (UR).
+This module is designed to provide a robust and flexible interface for controlling UR robots, offering a variety of control interfaces for different use cases.
 The repository supports initialization via the UR dashboard, motion control using URx, and end-effector management.

 ## Features